 - 20th – (2013) Sisters Shaba & Shtuko, lions, are born at a private zoological facility in South Africa.
 They are moved to Busch Gardens a few months later.

-- 20th – (2014) Painted Camel Bazaar in Pantopia opens to guests for the first time.
+- 21st – (2014) Painted Camel Bazaar in Pantopia officially opens to guests.

 - 24th – (2016) A Hoffman’s two-toed sloth is born at the park.